thexerteproject/xerteonlinetoolkits/documentation/moodle_integration_readme.txt

-moodle authentication integration for Xerte toolkits updated for use with version 3 and later updated November 2015
+moodle authentication integration for Xerte toolkits updated for use with version 3.1 and later updated December 2015

 This method of authentication integration has been tested with XOT 3.x and enables authentication integration with the moodle installation on the same server.
 Specifically it enables integration with the moodle authentication system allowing seamless login from moodle to toolkits.
 This is achieved by using the moodle session data so at the moment this will not work if moodle and toolkits are installed on separate servers.